 BSc., BChiro (hons), yoga therapist

-Monica has studied and practiced Yoga for 38 years.
+Monica has studied and practiced Yoga since 1978.
 She is dedicated Yogi, a compulsive Educator, a registered Yoga Therapist and a rehabilitative Doctor of Chiropractic!

-Monica is registered at the highest level with both Yoga Alliance (ERYT 500) and Yoga Australia (Level 3 Membership).
+In 1996 Monica was authorized by K. Pattabhi Jois* to teach Ashtanga Yoga.
+She is registered at the highest level with both Yoga Alliance (ERYT 500) and Yoga Australia (Level 3 Membership).

 Since the age of 24 years, Monica has studied many disciplines of the Healing Arts, including Reiki, Australian Bush Flower Essences, Applied Kinesiology, Lomi Lomi massage and emotional release techniques.
 In 2008 Monica graduated with 1st class honour as a Doctor of Chiropractic.
 Additionally, she received numerous awards for Academic Excellence.

-In 1996 Monica co-founded 8 Limbs Yoga School in Perth with her husband Gregor Maehle.
-Together they co-direct and trains yoga teachers in Perth in Bali.
-She loves to write blogs (http://www.chintamaniyoga.com/blog/) on helping people to heal themselves.
+In 1996 Monica co-founded 8 Limbs Yoga in Perth, Australia, which they co-directed for 21 years.
+They now live in a rain forest in the hinterland of Byron Bay where they conduct occasional Immersions.
+Together offer yoga teacher trainings, retreats and workshops in many locations around the globe.
+Monica loves to write articles on helping people to heal themselves.
 She is available for workshops on a variety of topics as well as one-on-one Yoga Therapy consultations and private Yoga tuition.

 Monica’s breadth of knowledge, her insight, her calm manner and playful personality make learning from her easy and enjoyable!